Apparel Product Design and Merchandising (APDM)

 APDM 420 Apparel Design Studio II (V) Continuation of 419.

 APDM 430 Fashion Promotion Studio (V) Application of principles and procedures related to the promotion of fashion apparel.
 Preparation and presentation of fashion information through shows, displays, media, and written communications.
-Repeatable one time.
+Repeatable.
 Pre: consent.

 APDM 437 Brick and Click Retail (3) Application of principles, procedures and techniques of organizing a small retail business in a brick-and-click world.
 Creative use of low and high tech resources.
 Students plan, write and evaluate small retail business plans.
 Pre: 375 and consent.